Last Updated on March 9, 2021

 LASIK Surgery Problems

 This is very uncommon with today’s advanced surgery procedures, but people may form a night vision loss after the LASIK surgery.
-An impaired night vision following the LASIK may happen and you may find glares and halos around different light sources.back to menu ↑
+An impaired night vision following the LASIK may happen and you may find glares and halos around different light sources.

 Symptoms of Night Vision Loss

 The sole symptom of night vision loss is having difficulty in the dim light situation.
 But there are some other symptoms too.
-You may find difficulties in when any glares or lights are directed towards your eyes.
-Most of the times we may not be able to detect our problems too.
-Which is really important as people at a tender age normally can’t figure it out if they have any problem or not.
-Regular check up is very important to detect if any issue is there.
+You may find difficulties when any glares or lights are directed towards your eyes.
+Most of the time we may not be able to detect our problems too.
+This is really important as people at a tender age normally can’t figure out if they have any problem or not.
+Regular check-up is very important to detect if any issue is there.

 So let’s find out what are the symptoms: